arbabiha/Mixing-analysis-2d-flows/README.md

 * Hypergraph_demo: we do ...

 * Mix_norm_demo: this program performs semil-Lagrangian advection of a square blob in periodic cavity flow (Re=13000) and computes the mix-norm of density field in time.
+It takes ~ 100 seconds on my laptop.

 ## flow data for the paper

-All the above code are done for the steady flow at Re=1000 in cavity flow.
-For computing the figures in the paper you need the data corresponding to the flow
+The flow field data used in the demos is the periodic flow at Re=13000 in the 2D lid-driven cavity.
+The flow data files used in the paper are available at https://ucsb.box.com/s/7t44ootww9b3axe3oqyngttokl7f75lr .